 DO NOT use any type of cleaner on the condenser unit.
-Condenser may be cleaned using a vacuum, soft brush or compressed air.

-1. Remove the grille (plinth strip/base fascia).
+1. Remove the grille.
 (See GRILLE-PLINTH INSTALLATION).
-2. Clean the condenser coil using a soft brush or vacuum cleaner.
-3. Install the grille (plinth strip/base fascia).
+2. Clean the condenser coil using a using a soft brush with a "combing" action or vacuum cleaner.
+Do not touch the condenser coil.
+3. Install the grille.